Surveying For 600-Meter-Deep Groundwater In Kenya

 First and foremost, imaging 600 meters deep with lesser tools is almost unheard of.
 AGI’s tools are designed not only to be easy to use, but powerful enough to get incredible depth of imaging that, in this case, allowed the Engineers Brigade to see where potential groundwater was located.

 Using a resistivity meter for groundwater exploration also makes it possible to find targets that will make for easy drilling—in this situation, our clients could drill into the fractures where the water occurs (as opposed to drilling blindly into the side of the formations or into solid rock where there is no water).
-This improves the success rate, is faster and less risky, and saves money.
+This improves the success rate, is faster, less risky, and saves money.

 You can use this method to locate water in any application—from relief aid, to dam leakage, to any circumstance where you’re looking for water underground.